 When a person dies as a result of a car accident that was caused by the negligence of someone else, the decedent’s family members have the right to seek compensation for the financial and emotional impacts of their loss, in accordance with Georgia’s Wrongful Death Act, also known as Georgia Code §51-4-2.
 In fact, this law states that the decedent’s family members can make a claim for “the full value of the life of the decedent.”

-If you have lost a loved one due to a fatal car accident, an Atlanta fatal car accident lawyer from John Foy & Associates can help you and your family understand the process of making a claim to obtain compensation for both the loss of financial support provided by the deceased, as well as the profound emotional impacts of the loss.
+If you have lost a loved one due to a fatal car accident, an Atlanta car accident lawyer from John Foy & Associates can help you and your family understand the process of making a claim to obtain compensation for both the loss of financial support provided by the deceased, as well as the profound emotional impacts of the loss.

 How a Fatal Car Accident Lawyer in Atlanta Can Help Your Claim

 One of the most devastating situations in life is the unexpected loss of a loved one.
-In many situations, the initial grief and devastation are compounded by the financial stress that comes from losing a primary source of the household income and the costs incurred through the medical treatment of the decedent’s final injuries, funeral and burial expenses, and even the expense of repairing or replacing the family car that was also lost due to the accident.
+In many situations, the initial grief and devastation are compounded by the financial stress that comes from losing a primary source of household income and the costs incurred through the medical treatment of the decedent’s final injuries, funeral and burial expenses, and even the expense of repairing or replacing the family car that was also lost due to the accident.

 An Atlanta fatal car accident attorney can provide guidance about the wrongful death claims process and ensure that the claimant has the information needed to make decisions about their case.
 They can also help establish a value to the claim, determine who was liable for the accident, and manage communication with the liable party’s insurance provider.

 They can gather evidence, negotiate a settlement, or represent the claim in court.
-At the conclusion of the case, they can help their client to obtain the compensation owed as a result of the settlement or court decision and assist in settling any liens from the client’s creditors.
+At the conclusion of the case, they can help their client obtain the compensation owed as a result of the settlement or court decision and assist in settling any liens from the client’s creditors.